QuentinRa/blog.quentinra.dev/tools/jetbrains/clion/debug.md

 [Go back](..)

-In the left column you can place breakpoints.
+In the left column, you can place breakpoints.

 ![break](debug/debug.png)